jkaminsky2/dataX/README.md

 ### Appendix

 To run the AWS Lambda functions, download their folders in public/lambda_functions.
 Then, unzip `node_modules` in pinata_upload and `venv` in pii_scrub.
 From there, you can directly upload the pinata_upload function to AWS Lambda function as a zip file.
+Make sure to change `PINATA_JWT` and `GATEWAY_URL` to your specific keys.
 You will need to include your credentials for Pinata.
 As for the pii_scrub, you will need to construct an image.
 Follow these steps:

 1. Navigate to the foldrer pii_scrub
 2. Go to ECR in AWS and create a new repository